kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Within this framework, consciousness can be understood as a particular mode of constraint projection.
 Microscopic dynamics in neural tissue are intrinsically stochastic[^55][^56][^57]: ion-channel openings follow Poisson statistics with rate $\lambda \sim 10^3$ s$^{-1}$, synaptic vesicle release is probabilistic with release probability $p_r \approx 0.1$-$0.3$, and molecular diffusion introduces thermal noise with correlation time $\tau_c \sim 10^{-9}$ s.
 These fluctuations continually generate a cloud of possible micro-trajectories, most of which would erode long-range correlations if left unchecked.

-A conscious system maintains a sufficiently detailed recursive self-model—implemented through the ϕ-sector hierarchies just described—to bias these micro-trajectories toward those that preserve coherence.
+A conscious system maintains a sufficiently detailed recursive self-model—implemented through the $\varphi$-sector hierarchies just described—to bias these micro-trajectories toward those that preserve coherence.
 The system continually evaluates possible actions against an internal model of future constraints (metabolic, social, environmental) and selects those that keep it within its viable region of the constraint manifold.
 In energetic terms, consciousness is the operational strategy that uses a finite $\eta \approx 0.1$ budget to project the organism's unfolding state back onto a lawful submanifold of configuration space.

 The metabolic cost of this projection is measurable.
 Prefrontal cortex activity during deliberate decision-making increases local glucose consumption by ~5%, corresponding to ~1 W additional power.
 Over a population of ~$10^9$ prefrontal neurons, this represents ~$10^{-9}$ W per neuron—enough to support ~300 additional action potentials per second per neuron, providing the energetic headroom for recursive self-modeling and counterfactual simulation.
 Nothing in this account invokes non-physical forces: it is a statement about how Landauer-limited computation, recursive curvature, and dissipation interact in systems that model themselves.

 ## Part VII — Civilizational Information Dynamics

 Civilizations inherit biological constraints through their composition as networks of biological information processors.
-Social systems face the same thermodynamic limits, with collapse threshold η_c = 1/ρ* ≈ 0.304 emerging from the same RG flow governing stellar collapse and biological metabolism.
+Social systems face the same thermodynamic limits, with collapse threshold $\eta_c = 1/\rho^* \approx 0.304$ emerging from the same RG flow governing stellar collapse and biological metabolism.

 ## 23. Maintenance Overhead and η ≈ 0.3 Collapse Threshold